Every culture has traditions and superstitions that they follow for life’s big events.

-According to Feng Shui, do not take your old brooms (or mops) to your new home, as they are said to hold all of the old dirt and negativity that may have been swept up with them.
-Instead, throw them out and purchase new brooms to symbolize a fresh start in your new space.
+According to Feng Shui, don't take your old brooms (or mops) to your new home, as they are said to hold all of the old dirt and negativity that may have been swept up with them.
+Instead, throw them out and purchase new brooms to symbolize a fresh start.

 BRING BREAD AND SALT INTO YOUR NEW HOME

 According to Jewish tradition, bread is the most basic of foods, symbolizing sustaining life.
 Salt never decays or spoils, symbolizing permanence in your new home.

 Another moving superstition, although the origin is unknown, is to sprinkle salt in each room and around every doorway upon first entering your new home to ward off any evil spirits.